samueleffiongjacob/PYTHON/README.md

 # Python training for everyone

-[0x00_conditionalsANdUseriput](./0x00_conditionalsANdUseriput): Writing basic Python that performs basic stuff.
+[0x00_conditionals ANd User iput](./0x00_conditionalsANdUseriput): Writing basic Python that performs basic stuff.

 [GAME FOR THE CLASS](./GAME_TIME/v1/) : game v1 let see how it works with conditionals